josephmbarnby/modelAverageR/README.md

 ```
 ### Run the comparison (with a plot)

-You can also plot your regression output using the 'plot' argument which will automatically scale your variables from highest (>0) to lowest (<0) beta coefficients.
+You can also plot your regression output using the 'plot' argument which will automatically order your variables from highest (>0) to lowest (<0) beta coefficients.
+The plot function operate irrespective of whether you want to scale your variables or not.

 ```r